stephensl/LS171/study_guide.md

   ## HTTP & Request/Response Cycle

+  - The HTTP request/response cycle describes the process of a client sending an HTTP request to a server and receiving an HTTP response.

+    1. The client sends an HTTP request to the server.

+    2. The server processes the request.
+This may involve reading files, querying a database, executing server-side scripts, etc.

+    3. The server sends an HTTP response back to the client.
+This response contains the requested resource (like a webpage), an error message, or some other information.

+    4. The client processes the response.
+If the response contains a webpage, the browser will render the page for the user If the response indicates an error, the browser will display an error message.

+  *At its core, HTTP is a set of rules concerned with the syntax and structure of messages exchanged between applications.*

     Client and Server (regardless of type of server/software) will communicate in much the same way..via HTTP
       - Only specific functionality may vary based on use case.